ozpc99/My-Recipes/README.md

 ### Edit Recipe Modal
 ![Edit Recipe Modal](/docs/screenshots/edit_recipe.jpg)
-When the edit button is clicked, a Bootstrap modal appears with the same form used to add recipes only routed to the edit_recipe app route function.
-When submitted, it commits the new data to the Recipe database overwriting the previous entry for the recipe with that recipe_id primary key.
+When the edit button is clicked, a Bootstrap modal appears with the same form used to add recipes only this time, routed to the edit_recipe app route function.
+When submitted, it commits the new data to the Recipe database, overwriting the previous entry for the recipe with that recipe_id primary key.

 ### Delete Recipe Modal
 ![Delete Recipe Modal](/docs/screenshots/delete_recipe.png)